Leopard 2

 The Leopard 2 is a third generation German main battle tank (MBT).
 Developed by Krauss-Maffei in the 1970s, the tank entered service in 1979 and replaced the earlier Leopard 1 as the main battle tank of the West German army.
-Various iterations of the Leopard 2 continue to be operated by the armed forces of Germany, as well as 13 other European countries, and several non-European states around the world, including Canada, Chile, Indonesia, and Singapore.
-Some operating states have licensed the Leopard 2 design for local production and domestic development.
+Various iterations of the Leopard 2 continue to be operated by the armed forces of Germany, as well as 13 other European countries, and several non-European countries, including Canada, Chile, Indonesia, and Singapore.
+Some operating countries have licensed the Leopard 2 design for local production and domestic development.

 There are two main development tranches of the Leopard 2.
 The first encompasses tanks produced up to the Leopard 2A4 standard and are characterised by their vertically faced turret armour.
 The second tranche, from Leopard 2A5 onwards, has an angled, arrow-shaped, turret appliqué armour, together with other improvements.
 The main armament of all Leopard 2 tanks is a smoothbore 120 mm cannon made by Rheinmetall.
 This is operated with a digital fire control system, laser rangefinder, and advanced night vision and sighting equipment.
 The tank is powered by a V12 twin-turbo diesel engine made by MTU Friedrichshafen.

 In the 1990s, the Leopard 2 was used by the German Army on peacekeeping operations in Kosovo.
-In the 2000s, Dutch, Danish and Canadian forces deployed their Leopard 2 tanks in the Afghanistan War as part of their contribution to the International Security Assistance Force.
+In the 2000s, Dutch, Danish and Canadian forces deployed their Leopard 2 tanks in the War in Afghanistan as part of their contribution to the International Security Assistance Force.
 In the 2010s, Turkish Leopard 2 tanks saw action in Syria.
-In the 2020s, Leopard 2 tanks donated by Canada and European countries will likely see action in the Russian–Ukrainian war.
+Since 2023, Ukrainian Leopard 2 tanks are seeing action in the Russo-Ukrainian War.

 History

 Development

-Even as the Leopard 1 was just entering service, the West German military was interested in producing an improved tank in the next decade.
+Even as the Leopard 1 was entering service, the West German military was interested in producing an improved tank in the next decade.
 This resulted in the start of the MBT-70 development in cooperation with the United States beginning in 1963.
-However already in 1967 it became questionable whether the MBT-70 would enter service at any time in the foreseeable future.
-Therefore, the German government issued the order to research future upgrade options for the Leopard 1 to the German company Porsche in 1967.
+By 1967 it had become questionable whether the MBT-70 would enter service at any time in the foreseeable future.
+Therefore, the West German government issued the order to research future upgrade options for the Leopard 1 to the German company Porsche in 1967.

 This study was named vergoldeter Leopard (Gilded Leopard) and focused on incorporating advanced technology into the Leopard design.
 The projected upgrades added an autoloader, a coaxial autocannon and an independent commander's periscope.
 The anti-air machine gun could be operated from inside the vehicle and a TV surveillance camera was mounted on an extendable mast.
 The shape of the turret and hull was optimised using cast steel armour, while the suspension, transmission, and engine exhaust vents were improved.